Flexible work is rapidly evolving. What once was considered just a ‘quirk’ or publicity stunt is now widely accepted as the norm.

 Job sharing comes in two different forms:

-Term-time hours
+7. Term-time hours

 This is particularly useful for working parents who wish to spend more time with their family, giving them the option to work flexibly without having to worry about childcare arrangements.

-Phased retirement
+8. Phased retirement

-This might mean a progressive reduction in hours or days over a period of time, or switching over to part-time or seasonal hours.
+Phased retirement allows employees to ease into retirement at a gradual pace rather than completely halting work all at once.
+This might mean a progressive reduction in hours or days over a period of time or switching to part-time or seasonal hours.

 What flexible working rights do employees currently have?

-What are the main benefits of making flexible working a day-one right?
+Benefits of making flexible working a default

 Benefits for employers